Thug-Lyfe/database_ass_10/README.md

 ![data_sketch](https://github.com/Thug-Lyfe/database_ass_10/blob/master/data2.jpg "logical data model sketch")

-Or more aesthetically pleasing xD
+Or more aesthetically pleasing xD  note: sry that it says indicator on the middle one, it should be value.

 ![data_final](https://github.com/Thug-Lyfe/database_ass_10/blob/master/data1.jpg "logical data model")